Gissio/radpro/docs/devices/FNIRSI GC-01/install.md

   * Select option: the ok/power or right/settings key.
   * Bo back: the left/back key.

+On the FNIRSI GC-01 with an APM32F103R8 (Geehy) processor, the USB connection is always available.
+On the FNIRSI GC-01 with a CH32F103R8 processor, you must enter "USB mode" in the Settings to enable a USB connection.

 On the FNIRSI GC-01 with an APM32F103RB (Geehy) processor, Rad Pro can store up to 63756 data points.
 At normal radiation levels, this allows for 44 days of data at 1-minute intervals, 110 days at 5-minute intervals, 221 days at 10-minute intervals, 664 days at 30-minute intervals, and 1328 days at 60-minute intervals.

 On the FNIRSI GC-01 with a CH32F103R8 processor, Rad Pro can store up to 5060 data points.
 At normal radiation levels, this allows for 3 days of data at 1-minute intervals, 8 days at 5-minute intervals, 17 days at 10-minute intervals, 52 days at 30-minute intervals, and 105 days at 60-minute intervals.

 The FNIRSI GC-01 HV profile settings are:

-* Accuracy: 10 kHz frequency and 72 % duty cycle.
+* Factory default 1: 9.207 kHz frequency and 75 % duty cycle.
-* Energy-saving: 2.5 kHz frequency and 10 % duty cycle.
+* Factory default 2: 47.058 kHz frequency and 50 % duty cycle.